-Line 8b.-Check the appropriate box on line 8b to indicate whether or not the building for which basis is entered on line 8a is part of a multiple building project.
-A multiple building project is a project that includes more than one qualified low-income building that must be located on the same tract of land (unless all of the dwelling units in the project are low-income units), be owned by the same person for Federal income tax purposes, be financed under a common plan of financing, and have similarly constructed housing units.
-See section 42(q)(7).
-A qualified low-income building includes residential rental property that is an apartment building, a single family dwelling, a townhouse, a rowhouse, a duplex, or a condominium.
-Taxpayers must check the "Yes" box if they are electing under section 42(g)(3)(B) to aggregate buildings to satisfy the minimum set-aside requirement elected for the project under section 42(g)(1).
+Two or more qualified low-income buildings may be included in a multiple building project only if they (a) are located on the same tract of land (unless all of the dwelling units in all of the buildings being aggregated in the multiple building project are low-income units-see section 42(g)(7)), (b) are owned by the same person for Federal tax purposes, (c) are financed under a common plan of financing, and (d) have similarly constructed housing units.
+A qualified low-income building includes residential rental property that is an apartment building, a single-family dwelling, a town house, a row house, a duplex, or a condominium.

-Line 9a.-You may elect to reduce the eligible basis by the principal amount of any outstanding below-market Federal loan or the proceeds of any tax-exempt obligation and claim the 70% present value credit on the remaining eligible basis.
+Line 9a.
+You may elect to reduce the eligible basis by the principal amount of any outstanding below-market Federal loan or the proceeds of any tax-exempt obligation and claim the 70% present value credit on the remaining eligible basis.
 However, if you make this election, you may not claim the 30% present value credit on the portion of the basis that was financed with the below-market Federal loan or the tax-exempt obligation.

-Line 9b.-See the instructions for Part II, line 7b, on page 3.
+Line 9b.
+See the instructions for Part II, line 7b, on page 3.

-Line 10a.- You may elect to begin the credit period in the tax year after the building is placed in service.
+Line 10a.
+You may elect to begin the credit period in the tax year after the building is placed in service.
+Once made, the election is irrevocable.